 You can choose any name that seems appropriate to you and your advisor(s).
 You can name it before you take any courses, you can wait until you’ve completed all the courses, or you could do it part way through.
 You can name your Concentration on your Course of Study form form submitted with the annual review.
 Your advisor(s) must sign this form, which documents their approval of the name of the Concentration.
 It is okay to change your Concentration name.

-Classes that fulfill another area of the curriculum requirement (e.g., theory, methods, core classes (HCDE 541, 543, etc.)) cannot count as Concentration classes.
+Core classes (HCDE 541, 542, 543, 544, 545) may not cannot count as Concentration classes.
 Undergraduate classes that are below the 400 level also cannot count toward your Concentration requirement.

 Yes, but your advisor(s) need to explicitly approve that the content of the DRG or Independent Study is suitable for completing the Concentration requirement.
 Credits taken toward a student’s concentration are meant to provide a learning experience to immerse the student into the concentration.
 In other words, a DRG or Independent Study deeply diving into readings may count.
 A DRG solely focused on a research project may not fulfill the type of growth we intend with the concentration requirement.